-Baltimore is in the heart of the Mid-Atlantic Region of the United States.
-Our location provides our students with access to local, national and international law firms, as well as state and federal agencies and the courts.
+Baltimore is in the heart of the mid-Atlantic region of the United States.
+Our location provides our students with access to local, national and international law firms, as well as to state and federal agencies and courts.

 Being a law student means more than just going to class and learning the law.
 Law students must also learn to practice law.